designst/react-shinto/README.md

 | `start:production` | Bundle files to `./build` and run it on the production server at `http://localhost:8080`. |
 | `lint`             | Lint all `.js` `.css` and `.scss` files.                     |

+## Known Issues

+- react-dev-utils causes a deprecation warning like *DeprecationWarning: Tapable.plugin is deprecated.
+Use new API on `.hooks` instead*.

+  To show the deprecation trace run node with `--trace-deprecation`.